Linophryne algibarbata: Description

 Linophryne algibarbata is sexually dimorphic, the metamorphosed females have a dorsal fin containing 3 soft rays with 2 or 3 soft rays in the anal fin.
 The metamorphosed females are distinguished from other bearded leftvents by the morphology of their esca which has a globose shape with a blunt ridge aroind its sides and on the tip and which has no appendages.
 The hyoid barbel is divided intp 4 main branches, each having a length equivalent to between 40% and 86& of the standard length.
 Each main branch of the barbel has a variable number of smaller branches growing from it, and these hav esmaller branches growing out of them, these smaller branches are rather filamentous and each had a photophore at its tip.
 The caudal peduncle has a high number of melanophores.
 The dwarf males have poited sphenotic spines.
 The largest published total length for this species is 23.1 cm for a metamorphosed female, while the longest published total length for an amel is 4.1 cm.

 Distribution and habitat

 Linophryne algibarbata is found in the North Atlantic Ocean from around 39° to 40°N and 67° to 70°W off New England, including Bermuda, to 67°N, east as far as Iceland.
-Itis found at depths between 400 and 2,200 m.
+It is found at depths between 400 and 2,200 m.